 - 1580s, "fond, loving," from affection + -ate (1).
 Early, now mostly obsolete, senses included "inclined" (1530s), "prejudiced" (1530s), "passionate" (1540s), "earnest" (c.
 1600).
 Other forms also used in the main modern sense of the word included affectious (1580s), affectuous (mid-15c.).

 - affiance (v.)

-- 1520s, "to promise," from Old French afiancier "to pledge, promise, give one's word," from afiance (n.) "confidence, trust," from afier "to trust," from Late Latin affidare, from ad- "to" (see ad-) + fidare "to trust," from fidus (see affidavit).
+- 1520s, "to promise," from Old French afiancier "to pledge, promise, give one's word," from afiance (n.) "confidence, trust," from afier "to trust," from Late Latin affidare, from ad- "to" (see ad-) + fidare "to trust," from fidus "faithful" from the same root as fides "faith" (see faith).
 From mid-16c. especially "to promise in marriage."
 Related: Affianced; affiancing.

 - affidavit (n.)

-- 1590s, from Medieval Latin affidavit, literally "he has stated on oath," third person singular perfective of affidare "to trust," from Latin ad- "to" (see ad-) + fidare "to trust," from fidus "faithful," from fides "faith" (see faith).
+- 1590s, from Medieval Latin affidavit, literally "he has stated on oath," third person singular perfective of affidare "to trust," from Latin ad- "to" (see ad-) + fidare "to trust," from fidus "faithful," from the same root as fides "faith" (see faith).
 So called from being the first word of sworn statements.

 - affiliate (adj.)

 - 1846, from affiliate (v.).

 - 1761, from Latin affiliatus, past participle of affiliare "to adopt" (see affiliation).
 Outside legal use, always figurative.
 Related: Affiliated; affiliating.